 Other Delicious Variants of Pasta Carbonara

-Given the culinary globalization, a wide array of Carbonara variants have emerged.
-These new takes on the dish are not only based on the local flavors substituted but also serve to cater to any dietary preferences so that no one could be left out!
+Given the culinary globalization, a wide array of these recipe variants has emerged.
+These new takes on the recipe are not only based on the local flavors substituted but also serve to cater to any dietary preferences so that no one could be left out!

 Chicken Carbonara Recipe